Diagnosis of Diarrhea

 During a physical exam, your doctor may

-Your doctor may use the following tests to help find the cause of your diarrhea.
+If your doctor decides diagnostic tests would be helpful, they may use one or more of the following tests to help find the cause of diarrhea.

 Stool test

-Stool tests can show the presence of blood, bacteria, or parasites; or signs of diseases and disorders.
+Doctors may use stool tests to check for blood, bacteria, parasites, or signs of diseases.
 A health care professional will give you a container for catching and storing the stool.
 You will receive instructions on where to send or take the container for analysis.

 Blood tests